orsonteodoro/oiledmachine-overlay/README.md

 *dev-lang/qb64 - This is a freeware QBasic clone.
 It has similar look and feel as QBasic.

+*dev-lang/turbologo - This is a TurboLogo ebuild.
+It uses a wrapper /usr/bin/turboturtle to dump the code to current working directory.
+Read more about turtle graphics at http://www.fascinationsoftware.com/FS/html/TurboTurtle.html .

 TODO (NOT COMMITED):

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.